 I have been out of school for some time.
 May I submit reference letters from my employers instead of from instructors?
 Yes, you may send us letters from your employers.

 Do my chances of getting admitted increase if I submit my application early?
 No, all applications are reviewed as a group once the application deadline has passed.
 Submitting early does not increase your chances of admittance.

-Can you tell me more about Carnegie Mellon’s new interdisciplinary professional masters program in Learning Science and Engineering?
-The Master of Science in Learning Science and Engineering program offers students who have a Bachelor’s or Master’s degree in such areas as psychology, education, computer science, information technology, business, or design the opportunity to improve their training with advanced study in Learning Science and Engineering.
+Can you tell me more about Carnegie Mellon’s new interdisciplinary professional Masters in Educational Technology and Applied Learning Science (METALS)?
+The Masters in Educational Technology and Applied Learning Science program offers students who have a Bachelor’s or Master’s degree in such areas as psychology, education, computer science, information technology, business, or design the opportunity to improve their training with advanced study in Educational Technology and Applied Learning Science.
 Students will gain the knowledge, skills, and techniques to develop and evaluate programs in learning settings that range from schools to workplaces, museums to computer-based environments—as well as other formal, informal and non-traditional educational settings.
 Graduates of the program will take key positions in corporations and private and public universities and schools; they will become designers, developers, and evaluators of educational technologies and learning environments as well as domain experts, learning technology policy-makers, or Chief Learning Officers.
-Applications are due January 31, 2013 in order to be considered for the fall 2013 inaugural class.
+Applications are due January 31, 2014 in order to be considered for the fall 2014 class.
 Visit the Learning Science and Engineering admissions page to learn more about this exciting new program and the admission process.